bloon-io/bro-sync/README.md

   --detail       show more details on screen
 ```

-## Usage Example ##
+## Example ##

-To synchronize a folder with the sharelink ID "eXaMpLE77" to the path "/home/patrick/myBroSyncHome".
+To synchronize once
 ```
 $ python3 ./main.py eXaMpLE77 /home/patrick/myBroSyncHome
 ```

-To synchronize a folder with the sharelink ID "eXaMpLE88" to a relative path "../myBroSyncHome" as a non-stop service.
+To start synchronizing as a non-stop service
 ```
 $ python3 ./main.py eXaMpLE77 ../myBroSyncHome -s
 ```